Injured in a motorcycle accident? Was a loved one killed in a crash?

 - Damages.
 You and/or your family suffered financially because of the accident caused by the other driver.

 In such cases, filing a personal injury claim may be your only option for recovering the full cost of a serious motorcycle accident.
 In Georgia, you only have a limited amount of time to file a motorcycle accident lawsuit under the statute of limitations.
-After this deadline, the law prevents you from pursuing a lawsuit.In Georgia, you only have 2 years from the date of the accident to file a motorcycle injury claim.
+After this deadline, Georgia law prevents you from pursuing a lawsuit.In Georgia, you only have 2 years from the date of the accident to file a motorcycle injury claim.

 Motor vehicle accident resources